Pope Pius XII: Appointments

 After his election, he made Luigi Maglione his successor as Cardinal Secretary of State.
-Cardinal Maglione, a seasoned Vatican diplomat, had reestablished diplomatic relations with Switzerland and was for twelve years nuncio in Paris.
-Yet, Maglione did not exercise the influence of his predecessor Pacelli, who as Pope continued his close relation with Giovanni Battista Montini (later Pope Paul VI) and Domenico Tardini.
-After the death of Maglione in 1944, Pius left the position open and named Tardini head of its foreign section and Montini head of the internal section.
-Tardini and Montini continued serving there until 1953, when Pius XII decided to appoint them cardinals, an honor which both turned down.
-They were then later appointed to be Pro-Secretary with the privilege to wear Episcopal Insignia.
-Tardini continued to be a close co-worker of the Pope until the death of Pius XII, while Montini became archbishop of Milan, after the death of Alfredo Ildefonso Schuster.
+Maglione, a seasoned Vatican diplomat, had reestablished diplomatic relations with Switzerland and was for twelve years nuncio in Paris.
+Yet, Maglione did not exercise the influence of his predecessor Pacelli, who as Pope continued his close relation with Giovanni Battista Montini (later Paul VI) and Domenico Tardini.
+After Maglione's death in 1944, Pius left the position open and named Tardini head of its foreign section and Montini head of the internal section.

-Pius XII slowly eroded the Italian monopoly on the Roman Curia; he employed German and Dutch Jesuit advisors, Robert Leiber, Augustin Bea, and Sebastian Tromp.
-He also supported the elevation of Americans such as Cardinal Francis Spellman from a minor to a major role in the church.
-After World War II, Pius XII appointed more non-Italians than any Pope before him.
+Pius slowly eroded the Italian monopoly on the Curia and employed German and Dutch Jesuit advisors Robert Leiber, Augustin Bea, and Sebastian Tromp.
+After World War II, Pius appointed more non-Italians than any pope before him.
 American appointees included Joseph P. Hurley as regent of the nunciature in Belgrade, Gerald P. O'Hara as nuncio to Romania, and Aloisius Joseph Muench as nuncio to Germany.
-For the first time, numerous young Europeans, Asians and "Americans were trained in various congregations and secretariats within the Vatican for eventual service throughout the world".
+He also supported the elevation of American Cardinal Francis Spellman from a minor to a major role in the church.
+For the first time, numerous young Europeans, Asians and Americans "were trained in various congregations and secretariats within the Vatican for eventual service throughout the world".